 How to Write Idempotent SQL Scripts for Safe Deploys

-Non-idempotent migrations fail predictably during pipeline retries or concurrent node execution:
+Non-idempotent migrations fail predictably on retry or concurrent execution:

 Root Cause Analysis